 Getting to Orient Beach

 I got a bit ahead of myself telling you about the nudity and topless women.
 Let’s talk about how to get there.
 As you leave the airport or seaport, either drive or take a taxi or bus to Orient Beach.

-Its only about 30 min drive from there, if the traffic isn’t too bad.
+It’s only about 30 min drive from there if the traffic isn’t too bad.
 It could take an hour, depending on traffic.
 As you ride the main road you will pass the main town on the French side, Marigot.
-Great little town, again, more about that in another article.

 You continue down the road and pass Grand Case.
-Not too much past there on the left you will see the stone walled entrance to the Orient Beach Area.
-You go thru a gated entrance.
+Not too much past there on the left you will see the stone-walled entrance to the Orient Beach Area.
+You go through a gated entrance.
 Security guards are there to keep an eye on your safety along with those that live there.